Choosing a home loan that’s right for you

 The Department of Veterans’ Affairs (VA) has a loan program for eligible veterans, current service members, and surviving spouses.
 The loans are made by private lenders and guaranteed by the VA.

 VA loans are available with low or even zero down payments from qualified borrowers buying a primary residence.
-VA loans do not require monthly mortgage insurance premiums, however the VA charges an upfront funding fee, which can be rolled into the loan or paid by the seller — the funding fee varies from 1.25% to 3.3% of the loan amount.
+VA loans do not require monthly mortgage insurance premiums, however the VA charges an upfront funding fee, which can be rolled into the loan or paid by the seller — the funding fee varies from 1.40% to 3.60% of the loan amount, depending on the amount of your down payment, and whether or not it’s your first ever VA loan.
+There are exemptions to the funding fee based on a number of circumstances, generally related to disabilities.

 The VA also allows sellers to pay some or all of the buyer’s closing costs, but it doesn’t require them to, so even with $0 down payment, the buyer will likely need some money for closing costs and an earnest money deposit.